harryeastwood/Trick-Or-Treat/README.md

 6. Stonks.

 Feel free to create your own Tricks and add them into the main script.
 Just follow the formatting and it should work.
 Also if you create a new trick, upload it here :)

+Use the RESET KNOCK.SQL script on your database before next halloween.
+Otherwise old bases will not allow people to Trick or Treat who knocked last year...